-Within the built-up area, expansion of Existing Employment Sites and premises for B1/B2/B8 uses will be supported where the business requirements cannot be met within the existing site/premises through acceptable on-site expansion or intensification; and that relocation to existing stock is not preferable.
+Within the built-up area, expansion of Existing Employment Sites and premises for B1E(g)/B2/B8 uses will be supported where the business requirements cannot be met within the existing site/premises through acceptable on-site expansion or intensification; and that relocation to existing stock is not preferable.

-Outside the built-up area, expansion of Existing Employment Sites for B1/B2/B8 uses will only be supported where:
+Outside the built-up area, expansion of Existing Employment Sites for B4E(g)/B2/B8 uses will only be supported where:

-- Detailed layout and design is in keeping with its countryside location - The expansion is contiguous with the boundary of an existing employment site - Where the impacts of expansion is assessed in-combination with the existing site, and the overall impact of existing plus expansion is considered acceptable.
+- Detailed layout and design are in keeping with its countryside location - The expansion is contiguous with the boundary of an existing employment site - Where the impacts of expansion are assessed in-combination with the existing site, and the overall impact of existing plus expansion is considered acceptable.